Logistics

 In case you need either, you can access my professional bio in this link and my academic cv in this link.
 These two documents are prepared by the serious person I am forced to impersonate every so often.
 To get a sense of my research and teaching activities please keep reading.
 For a more comprehensive discussion visit my lab’s website which has descriptions of my research vision and provides access to the sites for the courses I teach.
 I am hoping that you will find my lab’s blog to be illuminating and entertaining but if you are hard core, my list of papers is here.

 I have had and continue to have the honor of working with remarkable doctoral students.
 Their papers have received a number of awards which I am happy to claim as my own.
-These awards are the 2020 Signal Processing Society young author pest paper award, the 2014 O. Hugo Schuck best paper award and paper awards at the 2020 International Conference on Acoustics, Speech and Signal Processing, the 2019 European Signal Processing Conference, the 2017 Conference on Decision and Control, the 2016 Workshop on Statistical Signal Processing, the 2016 Sensor Array, and Multichannel Signal Processing Workshop, the 2015 Asilomar Conference on Signals Systems and computers, the 2013 American Control Conference, and the 2005 and 2006 International Conferences on Acoustics, Speech, and Signal Processing.
+These awards are the 2020 Signal Processing Society young author best paper award, the 2014 O. Hugo Schuck best paper award and paper awards at the 2020 International Conference on Acoustics, Speech and Signal Processing, the 2019 European Signal Processing Conference, the 2017 Conference on Decision and Control, the 2016 Workshop on Statistical Signal Processing, the 2016 Sensor Array, and Multichannel Signal Processing Workshop, the 2015 Asilomar Conference on Signals Systems and computers, the 2013 American Control Conference, and the 2005 and 2006 International Conferences on Acoustics, Speech, and Signal Processing.
 I also have had and continue to have the honor of working with remarkable undergraduate students.
 I am very proud of their recognition in the form of the 2012 S. Reid Warren, Jr. Award presented by the undergraduate student body of Penn Engineering for outstanding teaching as well as the recognition of my colleagues with the Penn-wide 2017 Lindback award for distinguished teaching.
 I have also been selected as a Fulbright Scholar class of 2003 and a Penn Fellow class of 2015.